andrewsanchez/GenBankQC/README.rst

            Genbank Quality Control
 =============================================

-Automatic quality control of genomes downloaded from public repositories such as the `National Center for Biotechnology Information's`_ public database.
+Automatic quality control of genomes downloaded from public repositories such as the `National Center for Biotechnology Information's`_ GenBank database.

 .. _National Center for Biotechnology Information's: https://www.ncbi.nlm.nih.gov/